 - 1. To understand the concept and various types of E-Commerce business. - 2.
 To learn the different types of technology and its security in E-Commerce Business. - 3.
-To make understanding of strategies for making web presence for Products and Brands. - 4.
+To learn the strategies for making web presence for Products and Brands. - 4.
 To learn the basic evolution of Internet technology and its development in India.